4.12 Evaluation of Faculty

 1. Examples of the Scholarship of Artistic Endeavor include stage presentations (both drama and music), exhibitions, new editions of music or visual art, musical performances, art exhibits, and the creation of new art forms or new techniques within an art form.

 Some works of scholarship have attributes that legitimately fall within more than one of the categories.
-For example, the scholarship of application partially overlaps with the requirement of service.
+For example, the Scholarship of Application partially overlaps with the requirement of service.
 In cases where public service involves the direct application of knowledge in one’s field to the affairs of society, the work counts toward satisfaction of both service and scholarship requirements for promotion, retention, and salary increases – provided the activity encompasses some facet of peer review or endorsement.

 Similarly, the Scholarship of Teaching must be distinguished from teaching itself.
 The Scholarship of Teaching involves the discovery, evaluation, and transmission of information about the learning process.
 Teaching, in contrast, involves the application of that information through actual instruction.